 4. Choose your Words Carefully

 If and when you do decide to confront the situation that’s making you angry head-on, be sure you’ve first spent some time identifying and articulating your feelings.
 Emotional labeling is important because it can minimize miscommunication and help you clearly assert your thoughts, opinions and desires.
 Speak to your boss or whoever is upsetting you the way they would like to be communicated with.
 For instance, if they value straightforward, results-oriented language, keep that in mind when addressing the problem.
 Ask them to describe the situation from their perspective as well to keep the lines of communication open and even.
-To find the right vocabulary to express what you’re feeling in the most appropriate way possible, grab my free toolkit.
+To find the right vocabulary to express what you’re feeling in the most appropriate way possible.

 5. Focus on the Solution, Not the Problem